- How it Works

-Leveraging the Power of Design of Experiments (DoE) For Optimising Growth Media Composition
+Leveraging the Power of Design of Experiments (DoE) For Optimizing Growth Media Composition

-All factors and their interactions need to be considered during the growth media optimisation process
+- All factors and their interactions need to be considered during the growth media optimization process

-By leveraging lab automation equipment and our software platform Antha, DoE enables scientists to explore a wider design space, accelerating the media optimisation process
+- By leveraging lab automation equipment and our software platform, DOE enables scientists to explore a wider design space, accelerating the media optimization process

 Oversimplifying Living Organisms Limits the Scope of Biology